ppy/osu-wiki/wiki/Reporting_Bad_Behaviour/en.md

 * **I accidentally reported a user!
 Will I get an infringement?**

- No. Don't worry about it, we can ignore false reports unless abused.
+ No. Do not worry about it, we can ignore false reports unless abused.

 * **Can I report multiple times?**